DappioWonderlandGuide/guide/tokenomics.md

 ## Introduction of $DAPC
 $DAPC is a governance token that grants lockers the right to raise and participate in decisions that affect the protocol. $DAPC lockers also receive returns from platform fee.

-The maximum token supply of $DAPC is capped at 1,000,000,000 tokens.
+The maximum token supply of #DAPC is capped at 1,000,000,000 tokens.
 Tokens are distributed as such:

 ## $DAPC allocation